gastonoterom/ddd_crowdfunding/README.md

 #### Example: Bitcoin withdraw saga, insufficient balance

-Example: __A user requests a withdraw to a bitcoin wallet, but their balance is insufficient.__

 * First transaction, bitcoin context (saga starting point):
   * User requests a withdrawal for X amount above their limit (this can happen if the view model is outdated)
   * Bitcoin context creates an invoice with a pending status